nubz/gds-validation/readme.md

   name: String
-  validValues?: Array<String> // for use if type === 'enum' or `array`, value of enum will be compared to values listed here matches?: Array<String> // value of input (can be any string type) must be in this list matchExclusions?: Array<String> // value of input (can be any string type) must not be in this list noMatchText?: String // for use in error message to describe what the input is matched against - defaults to `our records` if missing includeIf?: (data: Payload) => Boolean regex?: RegExp
+  validValues?: Array<String> // for use if type === 'enum' or `array`, value of enum will be compared to values listed here matches?: Array<String> // value of input (can be any string type) must be in this list matchingExclusions?: Array<String> // value of input (can be any string type) must not be in this list noMatchText?: String // for use in error message to describe what the input is matched against - defaults to `our records` if missing includeIf?: (data: Payload) => Boolean regex?: RegExp